reshamas/reshamas.github.io/_posts/2000-01-01-rethinking-mentoring-in-data-science.md

 I was continuously searching for a supporting manager, just as the elusive, non-existent "Fountain of Youth", there was an endless search for "Involved and Supportive Manager."

-Traditionally, corporate America assigns managerial and leadership positions to those who have advanced degrees (preferably Ph.D.’s), have attended top tier schools.
+Traditionally, corporate America assigns managerial and leadership positions to those who have advanced degrees (preferably Ph.D.’s) and/or have attended top tier schools.
 Rarely are they assessed on their management, leadership or communication expertise.
-And yet, it is these skills that make a formidable leader.
+And yet, it is these skills that make a formidable and impactful leader.
 Companies do not consider allocating these positions to managers who have the requisite "people skills."
-There are a couple of ways that companies can address this dearth of skills:
+There are a couple of ways that companies can address this paucity of skills:
-1. Train managers / hire technical managers with good people managing and support skillset --> not easy
+1. Train managers --> not easy
+2. Hire technical managers with good people managing and support skillset --> not easy
 3. Create a position for managers to actually manage, that is non-technical.
 Have 2 managers that can fulfill needs for technical and career support and advising.

-Given the high cost of turnover, consider that this may actually be a cost-benefit.
+Given the high cost of turnover, consider that this may actually be a cost-benefit to the company in retaining employees.

 ### Actionable Advice for Those Seeking Mentors
 There are a plethora of articles out there about why mentorship is important, but a dearth of resources that delve deeper into successfully obtaining a mentor.
 Until you find an official mentor, here is some advice.